JasonGao76/students/_posts/Time_Box_Entrees/2023-09-03-Daily_Plan_Week_8.md

 - UPDATE, PUSH, GET DATA
 - Check out the examples and directions on the teacher repo

-> Work on API, issues are appearing
+> Work on API, issues are appearing so need to start debugging and test more

 ## Thursday:
 >